James Blake (musician): 2009–2010: Early releases

-Blake began his music career by releasing his debut 12" record, entitled "Air & Lack Thereof" in the United Kingdom during July 2009, while being persistent in recording songs in his bedroom.
-Having been released on the imprint record label, Hemlock, the extended play became a favourite of BBC Radio 1 DJ Gilles Peterson.
-Soon after the release of the record Blake was invited by Peterson to do a special mix on his international show, including an exclusive Mount Kimbie track.
+Blake began his music career by releasing his debut 12" record, Air & Lack Thereof in the United Kingdom during July 2009, while being persistent in recording songs in his bedroom.
+Having been released on the record label Hemlock, the extended play became a favourite of BBC Radio 1 DJ Gilles Peterson.
+Soon after the release of the record, Blake was invited by Peterson to do a special mix on his international show, including an exclusive Mount Kimbie track.
 As a second-year composition assignment for his studies at Goldsmiths, he submitted the Klavierwerke EP which was awarded high marks.

 A third EP, entitled CMYK, was released through R&S Records during 2010.
 The title track, "CMYK" was selected by BBC Radio 1 DJ Nick Grimshaw as his Record of the Week and also received airplay from other DJs.
 On 29 September 2010, Zane Lowe selected Blake's cover version of "Limit to Your Love" as his "Hottest Record in the World".
 The song was written and originally recorded by Feist and appeared on her studio album, The Reminder.
 The single was released in the United Kingdom on 28 November 2010, where it debuted on the UK Singles Chart at number 47.